PierreBedoucha/inf109/README.md

 This function endgame(win) will have to be called from the play(secretWord, win) function to then return the choice of the player in form of a Boolean (False: continue playing, True: stop playing again).
 Once you have linked those two function (endgame and play) correctly you will call the play function in your main() ‘dirigent’ function.
 This call will be done using a loop and the Boolean keepPlayer1 you initialized at the very beginning of your main() function.
 Be careful, here you will have to manage the opening and closing of the window for each round played by the user.
 By designing it like this, if the user clicks on ‘Yes’ to play again the previous window will be closed at the end of the play(secretWord, win) function.
 You will have to test its state and to reopen it if needed.
-Follows an example of the end screen you should obtain to ask the player if he/she wants to play again: